chaimaselmi33/MoviesApp/README.md

 The build artifacts will be stored in the dist/ directory, use the --prod flag for a production build.
 ## Server-Side App
 To run the springboot application open the project in eclipse IDE then run the main class.
-# Feachers
-The user can:
-- Diplay the list of all movies (Pagination included)
-- Display movies by category (Pagination included)
-- Display movie details
-- Search a movie by its title